britishlibrary/blitter/README.md

-# British Library Image Tools for Terascale Extraction and Retrofitting of acronyms
+# British Library Image Tools for Terascale Extraction and Retrofitting of long-winded acronyms

 Some Luigi tasks for using Hadoop to process images.